 What is Sexual Harassment?

-On the lower end of the spectrum would be conduct that is generally considered benign such as cat-calling whereas on the other end, you will find severe acts of aggression and harassment such as aggravated stalking, sexual assault and rape.
+On the lower end of the spectrum would be conduct that is generally considered benign such as catcalling whereas on the other end, you will find severe acts of aggression and harassment such as aggravated stalking, sexual assault and rape.

-Online sexual harassment – or sexual cyberharassment – refers to threatening or harassing messages disseminated via emails, instant messaging services, social media platforms or other digital materials that are posted online.
+Online sexual harassment – or “sexual cyber harassment” – refers to threatening or harassing messages disseminated via emails, instant messaging services, social media platforms or other digital materials that are posted online.

 To know more about your legal options, call our helpline at 03-7877-0224.

-Types of Sexual Harassment
+Forms of Sexual Harassment in the Workplace

 It refers to any unwanted conduct of a sexual nature which occurs when one is pressured, tricked, threatened or forced into receiving said conduct.
 What must be distinguished here is that the person being sexually harassed is being coerced in a non-physical way into receiving the harassment.
 In some countries, this is also known as Quid Pro Quo.